Downtown hosts several wonderful festivals each year!

 The Blue Plum Festival of music and art is always the first weekend in June.
 Musicians have been announced, on both free and ticketed stages.
 Surprisingly, it’s not a festival about a fruit.
 The name, Blue Plum Festival, is in honor of the 1800’s rural post office serving an area in East Tennessee that would become known as Johnson City.

 The Blue Plum Festival was originally organized by the Friends of Olde Downtowne in 1999.
 It’s beginnings as a street fair has grown considerably over the years.
 With this growth came the establishment of the Blue Plum organization who will host the 20167Blue Plum Festival.
 This year, folks will converge on downtown Johnson City over the course of 2 days to enjoy music, arts, food and so much fun!

 The Fountain Square Criterium is on Sunday, June 4.
 Plenty of fast sections with high speed corners along with the section of tight corners.
 Alfresco dinning is available on the course at several restaurants.
 There will be a separate field for Women Category 4 in the Criterium.

 Juniors will race free in the Junior fields since the TBRA is paying their fee.
 They still need to register online for the TT and CR or can register day of for the CR.
 The master’s categories in the Omnium will be the same as 2015.
 They will be the Elite Masters 35+category 1,2,3; the Masters 40+ category 4,5; the Masters 50+ category 3,4,5; and the Masters 60+ category 3,4,5.

-Umjoa, our unity festival, will be the first weekend of September this year!
+Umjoa, our unity festival, will be the last weekend of September this year!

 Plus, check out our First Friday and Founders After 5 pages, for even more events that occur downtown.